-Check roofing periodically for damage.
+Check roofing periodically for damage and ponding water.
 Cracks allow leaks and air infiltration, which can cause water damage and energy waste.
+In additions, ponding water can be an indication of clogged drains, short condensate lines, or other issues and can result in increasing water damage to any areas with leaks.
 Any issues should be fixed immediately, and any damaged insulation should be replaced.